PandaSense/MteSense/README.md

 #Mtesense
-This is tiny testing automation framework include selenium and appium.
+This is tiny testing automation framework with selenium and appium.

 #Requirements
 This project based on selenium and appium tools and developed by java program.
 If you want to config or use it, please check with the following information.